allegory-software/allegory-sdk/MAKING-WIDGETS.md

 For example, let's say a widget defines a "list of items" property and also a "selected item index" property.
-Notice how you can't clamp the index in its convert function based on the current list of items, because it might just happen that the items were not yet set, and if you do that you lose the index.
+Notice how you can't clamp the index in its parse function based on the current list of items, because it might just happen that the items were not yet set, and if you do that you lose the index.

-This can be counter-intuitive because it is very tempting to use the convert function as a sort of "firewall" that transforms or rejects invalid values in order to avoid putting the widget in an invalid state.
+This can be counter-intuitive because it is very tempting to use the parse function as a sort of "firewall" that transforms or rejects invalid values in order to avoid putting the widget in an invalid state.